CTFAK/CTFAK2.0/README.md

 Now, you should be able to run `CTFAK.Cli.exe` without problems!

 # Usage
-CTFAK 2.0 is very easy to use and requires little input from the user.
+CTFAK 2.0 was very easy to use and required little input from the user.

 To get started, open `CTFAK.Cli.exe` and drag in your Clickteam Fusion 2.5 exe, apk, ccn, dat, bin, or mfa file and press enter.

-In parameters, you can input anything listed in [Parameters](https://github.com/CTFAK/CTFAK2.0#parameters), but make sure to put a `-` before each one.
+In parameters, you could input anything listed in [Parameters](https://github.com/CTFAK/CTFAK2.0#parameters), but make sure to put a `-` before each one.
 If you don't want to input any parameters (which you normally shouldn't need to do) then you can leave it blank.
 After you've filled out your parameters, press enter.

-If you're using a ccn, dat, or bin file it will bring up a prompt asking you to select a file reader.
-In any case, press `1` for CCN.
+If you're using a `.ccn`, `.dat`, or `.bin` file it would bring up a prompt asking you to select a file reader.
+In any case, select CCN.

-After these steps, it will start reading the application.
-If it closes or gives an error during this process, run `CTFAK.Cli.exe` in command prompt, repeat the process, and then send the error in our [Discord](https://www.discord.com/invite/wsH3KNtvvJ) or [open an issue](https://github.com/CTFAK/CTFAK2.0/issues).

 If all goes according to plan, you should see a screen saying `Reading finished in _ seconds` along with some information about the game.
 From here you may run any plugins you have installed.
 Normal installations should have `Export as MFA`, `Dump Everything`, `Image Dumper`, `Sound Dumper`, `Packed Data Dumper`, and `Sorted Image Dumper`.

-If you run into any issues with those 6 plugins, you may send the error in our [Discord](https://www.discord.com/invite/wsH3KNtvvJ) or [open an issue](https://github.com/CTFAK/CTFAK2.0/issues).
-If the plugin is not on that list, we cannot troubleshoot it for you.
+> [!WARNING]
+> Please do not report any issues.
+CTFAK 2.0 is no longer being worked on.
+Please do not bother us about it.

 Finally, you may close CTFAK 2.0 and find any outputs your plugins gave, in the `Dumps` folder.